scipy/scipy/doc/source/dev/dev_quickstart.rst

     git remote add upstream https://github.com/scipy/scipy.git

-Next, set up your development environment. **With** :ref:`system-level dependencies <system-level>` **installed**, then execute the instructions indicated on the `Building From Source for SciPy Development <https://scipy.github.io/devdocs/building/index.html#building-from-source-for-scipy-development>`_ guide.
+Next, set up your development environment. **With** :ref:`system-level dependencies <system-level>` **installed**, execute the instructions in :ref:`building-from-source`.

+For details on how to test your changes, see the more complete setup walkthrough in :ref:`development-workflow`.

 Other workflows
 ===============

-This is only one possible way to set up your development environment out of many.
+There are many possible ways to set up your development environment.
 For more detailed instructions, see the :ref:`contributor-toc`.

 .. note::